 • establishing appropriate delegations to Board Committees and the CEO;

-• approving the Port Authority’s dividend policy and the timing and amount of any dividend payments; and
+• approving Port Authority’s Financial Capital, Treasury and Risk Management Policy and the timing and amount of any dividend payments;

-• reviewing, and approving where appropriate, reporting to Voting Shareholders, including annual financial statements.
+• reviewing, and approving where appropriate, reporting to Shareholding Ministers, including annual financial statements.

 6.2 All Directors are entitled to be heard at all Meetings and to the extent practicable, should bring an objective judgement to bear in decision-making.